vanhiepdam/resola/README.md

 - Each resource is only in one single tenant.
 - Each resource would have multiple files.
 Each file can only belong to one resource.
 - User can upload files to resources in the tenant that they are in.

+**🔔 NOTE**: The result of this application may not be the same as your expected result because I could not do confirm the requirements with you guys.
+But it will work very well with my expectation in [API Documentation section](#api-documentation)

+#### What are completed
+TODO

+#### What are not completed
+TODO

 ## Features at a glance
 - Upload a file to the system